An investigation into India's antitrust law reveals that Google is abusing Android's dominance, the report shows. | ExBulletin

 Google submitted at least 24 responses during the survey, defending itself and claiming that it didn’t hurt competition, the report said.

-According to the report, Microsoft, Amazon.com, Apple, and smartphone makers such as Samsung and Xiaomi were one of the 62 entities that answered CCI’s questions during Google’s research.
+According to the report, Microsoft Corp, Amazon.com Inc, Apple Inc, and smartphone makers such as Samsung and Xiaomi were one of the 62 entities that answered CCI’s questions during Google’s research.

 According to Counterpoint Research, Android powers 98% of India’s 520 million smartphones.

-When CCI ordered the probe in 2019, Google took advantage of it to reduce its ability to force device makers to choose alternative versions of mobile operating systems and pre-install Google apps.
-I said that.
+When CCI ordered the probe https://www.reuters.com/article/us-google-india-antitrust-exclusive/exclusive-google-appears-to-have-leveraged-android-dominance-india-watchdog-idUSKCN1TT1Q2in In 2019, Google said it seems to have taken advantage of this to reduce the ability of device makers to choose alternative versions of mobile operating systems and force them to pre-install Google apps.

-A 750-page report states that mandatory pre-installation of apps “equivalents to imposing unfair conditions on device makers” in violation of Indian competition law, but the company said that the Play Store app store The position is used to protect the advantage.
+According to a 750-page report, mandatory pre-installation of apps would impose unfair conditions on device makers in violation of Indian competition law, but the company took advantage of the location of the Play Store app store.
+Protected superiority.

-While the Play Store policy was “one-sided, ambiguous, ambiguous, prejudiced, and arbitrary,” Android has “enjoyed a dominant position” in licensed operating systems for smartphones and tablets since 2011. ..
+While Play Store policies were unilateral, vague, vague, biased, and arbitrary, Android has dominated licensed operating systems for smartphones and tablets since 2011. ..

-The investigation began in 2019 after two Indian junior antitrust researchers and law students filed complaints, according to Reuters.
+2019 after two Indian junior antitrust researchers and law students filed a complaint with https://www.reuters.com/article/us-google-india-antitrust-idUSKCN1U40DY, according to Reuters.
+The investigation was started in India.

 India remains Google’s major growth market.
-Last year, it said it would spend $ 10 billion domestically over five to seven years through its biggest commitment to major growth markets, equity investment and partnerships.
+Last year, it said it would spend $ 10 billion in India over five to seven years through equity investments and partnerships.
+This is the greatest commitment to the key.
+Growth market.

 Sources